vsrinivas/fuchsia/development/languages/fidl/tutorial.md

 import 'package:lib.app.dart/app.dart';
 ```

-- `dart:async` is required to define the Future class.
-- `mojo/application.dart` defines the Application and ServiceProvider classes.
-- `mojo/core.dart` defines the core FIDL functionality for Dart, such as `fidlHandle` and `fidlMessagePipeEndpoint`.
-- `fidl/mojo/examples/echo.fidl.dart` is generated from the `echo.fidl` file.
-It defines the abstract interface, the proxy and the stub for the Echo interface.
+- `fidl.dart` exposes the FIDL runtime library for Dart.
+Our program needs it for `InterfaceRequest`.
+- `app.dart` is required for `ApplicationContext`, which is where we register our service.
+- `echo2.dart` contains bindings for the `Echo` interface.This file is generated from the interface defined in `echo2.fidl`.

 ### main()